What is employee participation and how to increase it?

 9. Lead by example

 Senior executives and managers who participate in daily work set a positive example for the rest of the company.
-Their behavior conveys the company’s commitment to inclusion and open communication.
-Employees are more likely to participate when they see their leaders practicing what they preach.
+Their behaviour conveys the company’s commitment to inclusion and open communication.
+Employees are more likely to participate when they see their leaders practising what they preach.

 To lead by example: